pieroapretto/React-Redux-Dashboard/README.md

   * Export the container

 ### Import containers into App component
+* Inside `App.js`:
-* Inside `App.js`, replace each component with a prop assignment and replace it with the appropriate container.
+  * Remove each component with a prop assignment
+  * replace it with the appropriate container.